Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 - **Teen** - Appropriate for readers age 12 and older.
 - **Teen Plus** - Appropriate for readers age 15 and older.
 - **Mature** - Appropriate for readers age 17 and older.
+- **Explicit** - Contains material that is more extreme than material found in R rating movies.
+- **Adult** - Likely pornographic in nature

 ### URLs